BlitzkriegSoftware/RedisDemo/README.md

 i.
 Using the visual unit test blade run or debug through the unit tests

 ii.
-See the test code in `Blitz.Redis.Library.Tests` in `TestRedisLibrary.cs`
+See the test code in `Tests` in `TestRedisLibrary.cs`

 ## Demo: Web

-> Set the start up project to `Blitz.Redis.WebDemo`
+> Set the start up project to `BlitzkriegSoftware.Redis.WebDemo`

 1. Press **F5**
 2. Go to the `/swagger` page